RedDiffuser: Auditing Multimodal Safety Failures in Vision-Language Models via Reinforced Diffusion: Experiments

 \subsection{Extended Evaluation Under External Guardrails}

-Table~\ref{tab:guardrail} reports the evaluation results when LLaVA is paired with external image-level guardrails.
-In this configuration, generated images are first processed by the Stable Diffusion NSFW filter and a VLM-based semantic NSFW checker; images flagged by either checker will be refused by the model and thus do not produce toxic continuations.
-Comparisons in this section use the RedDiff w/ alignment (M) setting, which provides a strong balance between toxicity amplification and semantic coherence.
-In addition to reporting toxicity rates as in previous sections, we also measure the \textbf{Guardrail Pass Rate (GPR)}, defined as the fraction of generated images that pass both checkers.
-GPR indicates how often a generated image remains admissible under external safety filtering.
+Table~\ref{tab:guardrail} reports the results when LLaVA is paired with external image-level guardrails.
+In this setting, generated images are first processed by the Stable Diffusion NSFW filter and a VLM-based semantic NSFW checker; images flagged by either checker are refused and therefore do not produce model outputs.
+Comparisons in this section use the RedDiff w/ alignment (M) setting, which provides a strong balance between unsafe behavior exposure and semantic coherence.
+In addition to toxicity rates, we also report the \textbf{Guardrail Pass Rate (GPR)}, defined as the fraction of generated images that pass both checkers.
+GPR reflects how often a generated image remains admissible under external safety filtering.

-Interestingly, we observe that RedDiff (Base) achieves a higher GPR than the unmodified Stable Diffusion (54.13\% vs. 49.96\%), despite not being trained with guardrail feedback.
-This suggests that RedDiff (Base) does not simply increase toxicity by producing NSFW imagery, but instead shifts generation toward more subtle, suggestive visual cues that are less likely to be filtered.
-With checker-aware training, RedDiff (Guard) further improves both bypass ability and toxicity.
-Under Detoxify, the `Any*' toxicity rate increases from 38.28\% to 69.39\%, with GPR rising to 94.50\%; similar trends hold under the Perspective API (`Any*': 69.47\%).
-These results show that checker-aware optimization enables the model to consistently produce images that pass external filters while still eliciting harmful continuations.
+Interestingly, RedDiff (Base) achieves a higher GPR than Stable Diffusion (54.13\% vs. 49.96\%), despite not being trained with guardrail feedback.
+This suggests that RedDiff (Base) does not merely increase unsafe behavior by producing explicit NSFW content, but instead shifts generation toward more subtle visual patterns that remain admissible under external filtering.
+With checker-aware training, RedDiff (Guard) further improves both guardrail admissibility and the exposure of unsafe model behavior.
+Under Detoxify, the `Any*' rate increases from 38.28\% to 69.39\%, while GPR rises to 94.50\%; similar trends are observed under the Perspective API, where the `Any*' rate reaches 69.47\%.
+These results show that checker-aware optimization enables RedDiffuser to identify inputs that remain admissible under external filtering while still revealing context-conditioned safety failures in the target VLM.
+More broadly, this experiment extends the audit target from the VLM alone to the full safety pipeline encountered in realistic deployment.

-Figure~\ref{fig:guard} shows visual examples from the three diffusion variants.
-Stable Diffusion generates relatively neutral imagery.
-In comparison, RedDiff (base) produces images with stronger and clearer semantic cues—for instance, exaggerated muscular bodies or heightened conflict in the scene.
-RedDiff (guard) further adjusts these cues to remain accepted under external guardrails.
-We observe a tendency toward stylized or cartoon-like rendering, softer shapes, and implied rather than directly exposed body features.
-Such images retain the suggestive cues needed to influence the VLM, while being less likely to trigger NSFW checkers.
-Overall, these qualitative patterns align with the quantitative results: checker-aware optimization encourages the model to adopt visual styles that are subtle enough to pass safety filtering while still affecting the model's continuation.